 Liberty County Airport, as depicted on a 5/1/68 USGS aerial photo (courtesy of Oliver Dallam-Lee).

-This general aviation airport was evidently established at some point between 1964-68,
+This general aviation airport may have been established at some point in 1968,

 The earliest depiction which has been located of the Liberty County Airport